ChromexUnderscore/OriginsTweaks/README.md

 + Merlings can [craft tridents](https://cdn.modrinth.com/data/FRBxogjw/images/2d0819e26f5afce6716b9584f21c022b9175bc86.png).
 + Projectile and Melee attacks with Tridents deal more damage if the Merling is underwater.
 + Merlings can dash underwater while swimming on a cooldown.
++ They will respawn in an ocean biome.

 </details>

 <details><summary>Blazeborn</summary>

 + Burning Wrath has been reworked.
-  + Pressing the Primary Key catches the Blazeborn on Fire for 1 minute.
+  + Pressing the Primary Key catches the Blazeborn on Fire for 30 seconds.
   + Can light Campfires, Fuel Furnei and Brewing stands when on fire.
 + Blazeborns can shoot a burst of 3 Fireballs.